-Surrey’s Department of Chemical and Process Engineering is home to globally significant research in fields including sustainable manufacturing, water processing, robotics and AI for safer chemical plants, and this informs our teaching.
-You’ll learn from academics who are leading the way in their research fields and potentially get involved in exciting real world projects through your dissertation.
+Surrey’s School of Chemistry and Chemical Engineering is home to globally significant research in fields including sustainable manufacturing, water processing, robotics and AI for safer chemical plants, and this informs our teaching.
+You’ll learn from academics who are leading the way in their research fields and potentially get involved in exciting real-world projects through your dissertation.

-We are home to a Fluor pilot plant – the only facility of its kind at a UK university, which gives students experience of the entire chemical manufacturing process – as well as a process engineering facility, control and robotics facility, and signal processing labs.
+As a student on one of our MSc courses, you will use our pilot scale processing plant to learn about safety, profitability and environmental impact practically.
+Our Fluor Pilot Plant is the only facility of its kind at a UK university which gives students experience of the entire chemical manufacturing process.
+You will also have access to a process engineering facility, a control and robotics facility, and signal processing labs.

-You can specialise in a fascinating field of chemical and process engineering which feeds into a specific area of industry on our Petroleum Refining Systems Engineering MSc, Renewable Energy Systems Engineering MSc, Information and Process Systems Engineering MSc, Process Systems Engineering MSc or Batteries, Fuel Cells and Energy Storage Systems MSc.
+You can specialise in a fascinating field of chemical and process engineering which feeds into a specific area of industry on our Petroleum Refining Systems Engineering MSc, Renewable Energy Systems Engineering MSc, Information and Process Systems Engineering MSc or Process Systems Engineering MSc.
 Whichever course you decide on, you’ll be able to choose from a wide range of modules to tailor the course to your interests and career aspirations.

-Studying for a masters in the Department of Chemical and Process Engineering at Surrey opens up a huge variety of career opportunities within technology-driven organisations in the chemical, petroleum, energy and pharmaceutical sectors among many others.
-Recent graduates of our MSc courses have been employed in roles such as Project Leaders, Project Managers, Plant/Process Designers, Operation Coordinators, Lead Designers, and Investment Coordinators. .
+Studying for a masters in the School of Chemistry and Chemical Engineering at Surrey opens up a huge variety of career opportunities within technology-driven organisations in the chemical, petroleum, energy and pharmaceutical sectors among many others.
+Recent graduates of our MSc courses have been employed in roles such as project leaders, project managers, plant/process designers, operation coordinators, lead designers and investment coordinators.